zukixa/cool-ai-stuff/README.md

 > [!NOTE]
 > A lot of the services also support specific models or higher usage rates for donators (such as us, zukijourney!), but we are **just including the free tier** here.
 Some of these services give you rewards over time etc., but I'm assuming here that you only have ~10 mins of time.

+> *1: CablyAI only provides this service either in limited, occasional free trials or after having you invite 10 more members.

 ### Overview of APIs -- Presented by # of OpenAI Endpoint Coverage (If Available)